chef/chef-web-docs/chef_master/source/resource_windows_task.rst

 * ``windows_task`` is the resource
 * ``'name'`` is the name of the resource block
 * ``command`` is the command to be executed by the windows scheduled task.
 * ``frequency`` is the frequency with which to run the task. (default is :hourly.
-Other valid values include :minute, :hourly, :daily, :weekly, :monthly, :once, :on_logon, :onstart, :on_idle) :once requires start_time
+Other valid values include :minute, :hourly, :daily, :weekly, :monthly, :none, :once, :on_logon, :onstart, :on_idle)
 * ``frequency_modifier`` Multiple for frequency.
 (15 minutes, 2 days).
 Monthly tasks may also use these values": ('FIRST', 'SECOND', 'THIRD', 'FOURTH', 'LAST', 'LASTDAY')

 Actions